Everything You Need To Know About Git

 gitignore

-files which includes configuration for your application that may include secret keys that you don’t want people to know about.- Transient files from your working directory that aren’t useful to other collaborators, such as compilation products, temporary files IDEs create, etc. Prime example is the
+DS_Storeand other metadata files that macOS create.envfiles which includes configuration for your application that may include secret keys that you don’t want people to know about.- Transient files from your working directory that aren’t useful to other collaborators, such as compilation products, temporary files IDEs create, etc. Prime example is the

-which tend to be large and people downloading your project can get from runningnpm install
+node_moduleswhich tend to be large and people downloading your project can get from runningnpm installif they have the right dependencies listed inpackage.json.

 In general, you should include the following in your .gitignore